 The infection spreads through the saliva and nasal secretions.
 It can happen by direct nose-to-nose contact when your puppy sniffs another infected dog.
 However, coughing also transmits the agents through the air from one dog to another.
 Signs develop four to six days following exposure, which is another good reason to quarantine new puppies.

 The typical sign of kennel cough is, in fact, a chronic high-pitched honking cough.
 It can easily be prompted by excitement, drinking, or gentle pressure applied to the base of the puppy’s neck.
 Your puppy tugging at his leash may result in a paroxysm.

 Diagnosis and Treatment

 Your veterinarian diagnoses kennel cough based on the puppy’s recent history and clinical signs.
-For instance, if coughs and also recently was adopted from a shelter or kennel, or spent time boarded at a similar facility, your puppy may in fact suffer from kennel cough.
+For instance, if coughs and also recently was adopted from a shelter or kennel, or spent time boarded at a similar facility, your puppy may, in fact, suffer from kennel cough.

 Kennel cough can develop into a vicious cycle difficult to cure without help from your veterinarian.
-The infection causes irritation that prompts the cough.
+The infection causes irritation that prompts a cough.
 But the honking cough causes even more irritation.
 In most cases, a puppy that has kennel cough won’t get better and needs medication to overcome the infection.